Membership

 • Official events hosted by the Institute including the AGM, CIfA Awards for Architecture, President’s Inauguration, as well as other networking opportunities, discussions, presentations and debates

-• Eligibility to enter into the CIfA Awards for Architecture (every second year) which then leads on the SAIA Awards
+• Eligibility to enter into the CIfA Awards for Architecture (every second year)

 • Accredited CPD presentations as part of our CPD programme, at discounted price for members (more info)